Estimation of Inverse Weibull Distribution Under Type-I Hybrid Censoring: Illustration

 Based on the sample, the MLEs and bayes estimates of $ \alpha$ and $ \theta $ are (3.6933, 2.5446) and (3.8607, 2.7158) respectively.
 The 95\% asymptotic confidence intervals of $ \alpha $ and $ \theta $ are (2.2233, 5.1635) and (2.2088, 2.8804) respectively.
 We also compute the 95\% HPD credible intervals of $ \alpha $ and $ \theta $ and they are (2.3481, 5.2153), and (2.2718, 3.0145), respectively.\\

-{\bf example 2.} In this example we consider the data given by Bjerkedal (1960), and it represents the survival times (in days) of guinea pigs injected with different doses of tubercle bacilli.
+{\bf Example 2.} In this example we consider the data given by Bjerkedal (1960), and it represents the survival times (in days) of guinea pigs injected with different doses of tubercle bacilli.
 The regimen number is the common logarithm of the number of bacillary units in 0.5 ml. of challenge solution; i.e., regimen 6.6 corresponds to $4.0\times10^6$ bacillary units per 0.5 ml. (log $(4.0 \times 10^{6})= 6.6).$ Corresponding to regimen 6.6, there were 72 observations listed below:

 Kundu and Howlader (2010) indicate that IW model with $\alpha=1.4142 $ and $\theta=0.0169$ is suitable for this data.
-For illustrative purposes, we have generated two different Type-I hybrid censored samples using the following two sampling schemes:\\
+For illustrative purposes, we have generated two different Type-I hybrid censored samples using the following two sampling schemes:\\ \textbf{Scheme 1}: $ R = 50, T =90 $ and \textbf{Scheme 2}: $ R =60, T = 150. $\ For scheme 1, the hybrid censored sample is:\